influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.0/administration/configuration.md

 environment variable.
 The environment variable overrides the equivalent option in the configuration file.
+If a configuration option is not specified in either the configuration file or in an environment variable, InfluxDB uses its internal default configuration.

 In the sections below we name the relevant environment variable in the description for the configuration setting.
+Environment variables can be set in `/etc/default/influxdb-meta` and `/etc/default/influxdb`.

 > **Note:**
 To set or override settings in a config section that allows multiple